Working Memory, Gender, and EFL Listening Comprehension: Metacognitive Intervention through L1

 Michel, M., Kormos, J., Brunfaut, T., & Ratajczak, M. (2019).
 The role of working memory in young second language learners’ written performance.
 Journal of Second Language Writing, 45, 31–45. https://doi.org/10.1016/j.jslw.2019.03.002

 Ozkan, C., & Hatice, O. (2013).
-Investigating science high school students’ metacognitive awareness and self-efficacy perceptions with some respect to the some individual and academic variables.
+Investigating science high school students’ metacognitive awareness and self-efficacy perceptions with some respect to some individual and academic variables.
 International Journal of Human Science, 10(2), 246–259.

 Richards, J. C. (2010).
 Developing Tactics for Listening.
 Oxford University Press.